jasmeetkaur9/jasmeetkaur9.github.io/content/blog/mentalnotes/index.md

 learning in RL.
 These representations allow for few-shot adaptations to downstream tasks.
-The section describes the different pre-training objectives, adaptation or fine-tuning strategies for new tasks, implementation choices, and open questions.
+The section describes the different pre-training objectives, adaptation or fine-tuning strategies for new tasks, and implementation choices.
 The aim is to cover the strengths and impact of these contributions.

 ## Exploration-based Representations